freezpmark/Discord-Music-Bot/README.md

 ## 👀 Example
 (There will be a gif file added soon that will showcase the usage)

-Also, the app has not yet been fully tested and there are still a few TODOs to do in the code.
+Also, the app has not yet been fully tested and there are still a few TODOs left to do.